rafiasajjad/CIS434-Project1-Group8/README.md

 - Node.js
 - HTML
 - CSS
-We used HTML and CSS for the front end development, and Javascript for the back-end.
+- Note: We used HTML and CSS for the front end development, and Javascript for the back-end.
 React and Node.js were used for our back-end as well as to host our website.
 We also used localStorage for our database.